Kalu Mosto Onuoha: Education and career

 Kalu Mosto Onuoha was born on 17 July 1947 in Akanu Ohafia, Abia State.
-Onuoha received early education (primary and secondary school) in Nigeria.
+Onuoha received early education (primary and secondary school) in Nigeria, finishing from the prestigious Hope Waddel Institute, Calabar.
 He attended Lorànd Eötvös University in Budapest, Hungary, where he majored in geophysics, obtaining the PhD degree (summa cum laude) in 1978.
 After a decade of studies and post-doctoral research work in Europe, he returned to Nigeria in 1980.
 He was employed by University of Nigeria, Nsuka (UNN) as a lecturer in the department of geology in 1980.
 Onuoha excelled in his lecturing job at UNN, rising to the position of head of the department (HOD) of geology in 1987.
 In October 1988, he earned a promotion to the rank of a full professor of geology.

 In 1998, Onuoha was inducted as a Fellow of the Nigerian Academy of Science.
 He is also a Fellow of the Nigerian Mining & Geosciences Society (NMGS), Fellow of the Nigerian Association of Petroleum Explorationists (NAPE).
 He is a member of the American Association of Petroleum Geologists (AAPG), and also of the Society of Exploration Geophysicists (SEG).